davideke1/MetaBackendCapstone/README.md

 # Unit Testing

-There are only two unit tests provided in this project.
+the tests file test_views and test_models is found in the tests folder in the project level directory There are only two unit tests provided in this project.
 They can be run using the following command: `python manage.py test tests`.

 # API Endpoints